-ADEC teachers work for the Abu Dhabi Education Council and are assigned to individual schools.
+ADEK teachers work for the Abu Dhabi Education Council and are assigned to individual schools.
 Hundreds of teachers are hired every year as new classes are being modernised.
 International teachers are hired by the school itself and between 2 and 10 new teachers are typically hired by a school each year.

 International schools interview in person, or through Skype or telephone and call you at home.
 Your contract is with the school and the school HR team supports you through the contract and visa process.
-ADEC schools, because of the sheer number of staff needed, work only through approved Recruitment Agencies (such as Edvectus!) and interviews are done via high quality video conferencing from central locations.
-The Agencies screen and select candidates for interview for ADEC and support you through the relocation and visa process.
+ADEK schools, because of the sheer number of staff needed, work only through approved Recruitment Agencies (such as Edvectus!) and interviews are done via high quality video conferencing from central locations.
+The Agencies screen and select candidates for interview for ADEK and support you through the relocation and visa process.
 Therefore it's important to choose the right agency who has the experience to guide you and the personal touch you will need.
-Our Edvectus ADEC Recruitment Manager is an ex-principal who worked as an Advisor to ADEC schools and she lives and works in Abu Dhabi.
+Our Edvectus ADEK Recruitment Manager is an ex-principal who worked as an Advisor to ADEK schools and she lives and works in Abu Dhabi.
 Our consultants are mainly ex-teachers with international experience and our valuable Learning Portal will give you the information you need to research wisely.
 Should you trust your career to anyone who is not an expert?

 We also recommend you register online with Edvectus and log in to access our free online Learning Portal where you will find lots of ADEK specific information including behaviour management policy, strategic vision and curriculum information along with our own cultural and regional guides, all found under the category of ADEK- Abu Dhabi Education Council in the Resource Search box of our Learning Portal.